claydonkey/bitFlip/README.md

 # bitFlip

-bitFlip is a library that has the sole purpose of reversing the order of bits in an integer.
+bitFlip is a C++ library that has a singular purpose:

+The fast reversal of the order of bits in an arbitrary std::integer.

-It comes with benchmarking and unit tests
+It was created to evaluate and benchmark different approaches to this simple task

++ benchmarked with google benchmark
++ unit tested with gtest

-In order to use it:
+In order to use it you must have:

-  - your machine must be i386-64 or AMD
-  - +support intel avx extensions
+  - a machine that has a processor that supports intel avx extensions
   - a version of nasm installed
-  - a compiler that supports Intel intrinsics
+  - a gcc compiler that supports Intel intrinsics

 Advanced Vector Extensions as defined by Wikipedia on the [Wikipedia Article][wiki]